awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-presign.rst

 .. _generate-presignedurl:

-Generate a presigned URL and upload an object
+Generate a Presigned URL and Upload an Object
 =============================================

 Build a :aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object that represents the client object.
 Next create a :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object
 that can be executed at a later time without requiring additional signing or authentication.
 When you create this object, you can specify the bucket name and the key name.
-In addition, you can also specify the time in minutes that the bucket can be accessed without using AWS credentials by invoking the *signatureDuration* method (as shown in the following code example).
+In addition, you can also specify the time in minutes that the bucket can be accessed without using credentials by invoking the ``signatureDuration`` method (as shown in the following code example).

-You can use the :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object to obtain the URL by invoking its *url* method.
+You can use the :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object to obtain the URL by invoking its ``url`` method.

 **Imports**